api0cradle/UltimateAppLockerByPassList/legacy/VerifiedBypasses-DefaultRules.md

-# Bypass DLL Default AppLocker Rules
+# Verified Bypasses against Default AppLocker Rules
-The goal of this list is document a verified list of known bypasses using AppLocker Default Rules for DLL whitelisting.
+This list consists of verified AppLocker bypasses (that I have verified) against the default rules (including DLL).
 Please contribute and do point out errors or resources I have forgotten.